gahanson/django-dev-base/Readme.md

 - global static files in 'staticfiles' directory
 - base template with bootstrap nav-bar on top
 - auth system with login, logout, signup and password reset templates.
-Password reset sends a fake email as a local text file, replace with real email service in production.
+Password reset sends a fake email as a local text file.